lcmap/client-docs/docs/source/includes/_api_gen.md

 This section of the the API is under a great deal of develpoment!
 Expect radical changes, man!
 </aside>

+In the LCMAP REST API, errors are returned to the user in a format inspired heavily by [RFC 7807](https://tools.ietf.org/html/rfc7807).
+Note in particular the "problem" header that is sent to the client.

+While the error payload is similar to the RFC, the data structure returned is slightly different.
+LCMAP REST ensures that the developer has easy access to the HTTP status, the response headers, and the body of the response.
+Errors are nested in the body of the response.

 ### Data Validation Errors

 > In the following command the user supplies a string value for ``delay`` when they should have given an integer: